Description of Course Unit

 José Carlos Ramalho, Pedro Henriques; XML e XSL — da Teoria à Prática

 Elliotte Rusty Harold, W. Scott Means, XML in a Nutshell

 , O'Reilly, Third Edition, 2004, ISBN: 0-596-00292-0.
 Biblioteca

-Lectures include theoretical presentation of the course subjects and practical sessions where proposed research topics are discussed with the students and practical coursework reported.
+Lectures include theoretical presentation of the course subjects and practical sessions where proposed research topics are discussed with the students and practical coursework is reported.